Do I need to clean my chimney if I don’t use my fireplace?

 5. Your Fireplace Is Not Drawing Well

-This is often common in the springtime when the weather is still cool, but there hasn’t been a lot of rain.
-If your fireplace is not drawing well, the airflow in your chimney is restricted.
-This can be caused by soot or debris buildup in the flue.
+This is common in the springtime when the weather is still cool and there isn’t a lot of rain.
+If your fireplace is not drawing well, you might have restricted airflow in your chimney.
+This can be caused by soot or debris buildup in the chimney liner.

 Therefore, if you see any of these signs, it’s time to call a professional chimney sweeper to clean your chimney.
 A clean chimney will prevent fires and extend your fireplace’s life.